-‘When you are very overweight you know you have to do it but you have to have the right mindset to succeed,’ explains Margaret, ‘having lost a lot of weight once before, I knew just how big and long term a job I had in front of me.
+‘When you are very overweight, you have to be in the right mindset to start and then to succeed,’ explains Margaret, ‘having lost a lot of weight once before, I knew just how big of a job I had in front of me.'